wealthkernel/api-documentation-guides/docs/inbound-transfers/Basics.md

 ## What Is An Inbound Transfer?
 This is a transfer of funds from an existing account with another provider into a portfolio managed by WealthKernel.

-Currently we only support ISA transfers, however in future we will be supporting others, such as GIA, SIPP and JISA transfers.
+Currently we only support ISA, JISA and SIPP transfers, however in future we will be supporting others, such as GIA transfers.

 The inbound transfer will pass through the following stages:
 ```mermaid